Fibre – Evolution’s Keystone

 Alberts, B., Johnson, A. & Lewis, J. et al. (2014).
 Molecular Biology of the Cell.
 Garland Science.

-Examines cellular processes involved in nutrient absorption and fibre’s role in energy regulation.
+Examines cellular processes involved in nutrient absorption.

 Mayr, E. (1997).
 This Is Biology: The Science of the Living World.
 Harvard University Press.